What are the Voter Registration Requirements?

 Grace period regisitration is an extension of the regular registration deadline from the 27th day prior to an election through Election Day.
 Grace period registration is only available "in-person" at sites authorized by each election authority.

 You may register to vote at the County Clerk's office in Morrison.
-You may also register to vote at most City Clerk's offices and at any one of approximately 75 deputy registrar locations scattered throughout the County.
-(Watch for newspaper ads approximately 6 weeks before each election for specific locations, or call the County Clerk's office).
+You may also register to vote at most City Clerk's offices and at any one of approximately 30 deputy registrar locations scattered throughout the County.
 You may also make application to register to vote by mail.
-To do so, persons must obtain a voter registration application form, (most financial institutions, post offices, and government offices have these) fill it out, sign it and mail it to the County Clerk.
-Voters who apply for registration by mail must vote in person at the first election at which he or she votes after applying for voter registration.(Persons who qualify under the Uniformed and Overseas Citizen Absentee Voting Act and the Voting Accessibility for the Elderly and Handicapped Act, are exempt from this provision).
+To do so, persons must obtain a voter registration application form, fill it out, sign it and mail it to the County Clerk.

 Illinois Drivers License facilities, Illinois Department of Public Aid offices, Illinois Department of Public Health offices, Illinois Department of Rehabilitation Services offices, Illinois Department of Mental Health and Development Disabilities offices and Township Supervisors will all register you to vote when you apply for any of their services.